 Tammy L. Choy is vice president and chief information officer of The Aerospace Corporation.
-In this role, she is responsible for Aerospace’s computing resources and infrastructure and oversees strategic planning, policy initiatives, customer service, and the development of applications critical to the success of the corporation.
+In this role, she provides leadership to Aerospace’s information technology, security, and safety organizations.
+She oversees operations, strategic planning, and policy initiatives for computing resources and infrastructure, corporate security, environmental, health and safety, and the development of programs and services critical to the success of the corporation.
 Choy assumed this position in December 2017.

 Choy earned her bachelor’s degree, with honors, in engineering and applied science from the California Institute of Technology where she was elected to both Tau Beta Pi and Sigma Xi.
 She also obtained the Federal Chief Information Officer Council’s Certificate in Federal Executive Competencies from Carnegie Mellon University.

-Choy is a member of the Southern California CIO Governing Body, the Aerospace STEM Endowment Committee, and secretary of the Board of Directors of the Aerospace Federal Credit Union.
+Choy is a member of the Southern California CIO Governing Body, the Global Information Assurance Certification (GIAC) Advisory Board, and the Aerospace STEM Endowment Committee, and is a board member of [email protected] and secretary of the Board of Directors of the Aerospace Federal Credit Union.